 Thanks to the support of our members and volunteers we:

 - Improve park trails and open space

-- Engage nearly nearly 5,500 youth and adults annually through our environmental education programs
+- Engage nearly more than 6,000 youth and adults annually through our environmental education programs

 - Promote scientific research

 - Restore native habitats and protect threatened and endangered species

 - Acquire new parcels of land for the National Seashore